gsakhel/ml-challenge-kinase/README.md

 ## Problem statement

-1. Please start by adapting the Chemprop model from the deep learning-for-chemistry literature.

-You can find the model here: https://github.com/chemprop/chemprop

-2. Please implement one other machine learning model that predicts pKi as a function of molecular structure.
+Please implement a deep learning model on text or graphs that predicts pKi as a function of molecular structure.

 **Please code this model yourself in the machine learning framework of your choice.
 Please don't clone an existing ML-for-chemistry model implementation.**